Home » Writing A Book » Author Tips » 12 Key Book Writing Tips For First Time Authors

 Ask a friend or family member to read your work aloud if you feel comfortable.
 Or, if you aren't ready to share your work, read it out loud to yourself.

-Hearing the words can help you identify what you like or don't like about your writing.
-This also allows you to identify clunky sentences or words that don't quite fit.
+Hearing the words can help you identify what you like or don’t like about your writing.
+It can also help you identify clunky sentences or phrases that don’t quite fit.

 10. Keep a notebook with you